Grayville in White County, Illinois — The American Midwest (Great Lakes)

 It was replaced by a large brick structure in 1915.
 The congregation disbanded in 2005 and the land was returned to the Gray Family.

 Location.
 38° 15.39′ N, 87° 59.786′ W. Marker is in Grayville, Illinois, in White County.
-Marker is on Court Street (Illinois Route 1) near South Street, on the right when traveling south.
+It is on Court Street (Illinois Route 1) near South Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 101 West South Street, Grayville IL 62844, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Gray Family Cemetery (within shouting distance of this marker); Thomasanne Payne Home Site (about 400 feet away, measured in a direct line); Gray Opera House (about 600 feet away); Gray Mansion (about 700 feet away); Mike Smith's Saloon (approx. 0.2 miles away); "Empire Corner" (approx. 0.2 miles away); James Gray's Stables and Slave Quarters (approx. 0.2 miles away); Veterans Memorial (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: The Gray Family Cemetery (within shouting distance of this marker); Thomasanne Payne Home Site (about 400 feet away, measured in a direct line); Gray Opera House (about 600 feet away); Gray Mansion (about 700 feet away); Mike Smith's Saloon (approx. 0.2 miles away); "Empire Corner" (approx. 0.2 miles away); James Gray's Stables and Slave Quarters (approx. 0.2 miles away); Veterans Memorial (approx. 0.2 miles away).
 Touch for a list and map of all markers in Grayville.